chemicaljs/chemical/README.md

 A example with all the components can be found in [`/example-components/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-components).

-A real word styled example can be found in [`/example-styled/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-styled).
+A real world styled example can be found in [`/example-styled/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-styled).

 ### Server